Perpetual-Altruism-Ltd/myNFT-Bridge/README.md

 - Separates two concepts : A Bridge is a smart contract serving as an escrow/messaging system for NFT migrations (think of it as an airport 🛄), Relays are the one trusted by both token publishers and token owners to actually perform the migration (think of them as airlines ✈️).
 - Can take tokens in escrow in order to mint a deed to them in an another chain.
-- Can give back tokens in escrow when the deed to them is reclaimed in the bridge the did was minted.
+- Can give back tokens in escrow when the deed to them is reclaimed in the bridge the deed was minted.
 - Allow token publishers to veto their token being represented as deeds by third parties.
 - Can take tokens in escrow in order for the original token publisher to mint them in an another chain.
 - Can give back tokens in escrow when the token to them is migrated back in a fashion defined by the original token publisher.